 Second Empire residences often had a simple box form, square or rectangular, and highly symmetrical.
 Many examples exist in Washington such as Cooke’s Row on Q Street NW in Georgetown.
 Other good examples are the Visitation School located on 35th Street NW, and the Folger’s offices on the 500 block of 8th Street SE.
 There was also an asymmetrical form of Second Empire, usually an L plan.
 It could have two wings or be built as a single block with a strongly projecting bay that called attention to an entrance where the wings meet.

-Towers are also a common Second Empire feature.
+Towers are also a common mansard feature.
 Today such towered houses, so visually compelling are frequently featured in Halloween illustrations and horror films.
 (Remember Alfred Hitchcock’s Psycho?Or the Addams Family TV series?)
 The tower can be square or rectangular and placed either symmetrically or asymmetrically.

 Roofs were almost always slate shingles; and occasionally the slate was stylized with a decorative pattern.
 The primary building materials were wood and brick.
 Brick buildings were sometimes embellished with cut stone to make them more ornate.
 Because the style alluded to grandeur the buildings with clapboard utilized wood quoins at the corners of the building, and heavily ornamented wood trim with hoods at windows and doors.